ByConity/ByConity/README.md

 ### Modify the template config
 The config templates can be found in deploy/template.
 You should replace the following in in `byconity-server.xml` and `byconity-worker.xml`:
 1. `Path_To_FDB` with path to your FoundationDB `fdb.cluster` file path
-2. `HOST:PORT` with the host and port of your HDFS cluster
+2. `HOST:PORT` with the host and port of your name node in your HDFS cluster
 ```xml
     <catalog_service>
         <type>fdb</type>